plone/Plone/README.rst

 Plone is a ready-to-run content management system, offering a complete set of features needed by a wide variety of organizations.

 Security is built into Plone's architecture from the ground up.
-Plone offers fine grained permission control over content and actions.
+Plone offers fine-grained permission control over content and actions.

-Plone is easy to set up, extremely flexible, and provides you with a system for managing web content that is ideal for project groups, communities, web sites, extranets and intranets.
+Plone is easy to set up, extremely flexible, and provides you with a system for managing web content that is ideal for project groups, communities, websites, extranets, and intranets.

 - *Plone is easy to install.*
   Several installation options are available for either your local machine or on servers in the cloud.